eembc/audiomark/README.md

 # Introduction

-AudioMark(tm) is a benchmark that models a sophisticated, real-world audio pipeline that uses a neural net for keyword spotting.
+AudioMark(tm) is a benchmark which models a sophisticated, real-world audio pipeline that uses a neural net for keyword spotting.
 EEMBC developed this benchmark in response to the massive proliferation of products utilizing an audio controlled Human-Machine Interface (HMI) that rely on such a pipeline.